molinfo-vienna/CDPKit/README.md

 ### Basic Usage

-Once CDPKit is installed, you can start using it in your Python code (note: `PYTHONPATH` has to include the `<INSTALL-DIR>/Python` directory).
+Once CDPKit is installed, you can start using it in your Python code (note: `PYTHONPATH` has to include the `<INSTALL-DIR>/Python` directory;
+this is automatically the case when installed via `pip`).
 Here's an example to get you started with basic ligand-based pharmacophore generation starting from a SMILES string:

 ```python